saf-dmitry/taskpaper-mode/README.md

 The file format is fairly simple:

-- Files are expected to use the UTF-8 encoding and use `\n` to separate lines.
+- Files are expected to use the UTF-8 encoding and use a newline (`\n`) to separate lines.

 - Each line makes a new item: project, task, or note.